 Ultimately an MRI or an ultrasound may be necessary to confirm the presence and size of a rotator cuff tear and determine if it is partial thickness or a full thickness rotator cuff tear.

-Whether you have a full thickness tear or a partial thickness tear, your pain may be so severe that your quality of life if very poor.
+Whether you have a full thickness tear or a partial thickness tear, your shoulder pain may be so severe that your quality of life is very poor.
 You’re not sleeping well and you have very limited use of your arm.
-Not all tears require surgery… but some do.
-Click on the the Book an Appointment button below and let’s discuss what treatment option best suits your needs.
+Not all rotator cuff tears require surgery… but some do.